 Pastor Wong retired in 1995 and Pastor Gordon, followed the calling of God to a teaching career.
 As the church transitioned to a new pastoral staff, a number of ministers were instrumental in helping the church during this period of change; they included Pastor Ruth Wong, Pastor Keith Johnson, Pastor Eli Chiarelli, Pastor Rod Bergman, Pastor Tony Andrews, Pastor James Richmond, and many other brothers and sisters in our church community in Victoria.
 Finally, in June 1997, Rev. Laurence K.C.
 Wan arrived from Hong Kong to pastor the church as its Senior Pastor, followed by Rev. Todd Lanman in February 1998 as its Associate Pastor, responsible for the English Ministry.
 In August 2000, Pastor Lanman followed God’s calling and moved to Montana to minister.
-Once again, a period of transition occurred, and Pastor Eli Chiarelli came to shepherd the English Ministry, until December 2001, when Rev. Debbie Dergousoff arrived from the mission field in Haiku, China, to assume the role of Associate Pastor.
+Once again, a period of transition occurred, and Pastor Eli Chiarelli came to shepherd the English Ministry, until December 2001, when Rev. Debbie Dergousoff arrived to assume the role of Associate Pastor.

 September 2012 saw another change in our ministerial staff, with Pastor Debbie moving to Southern BC.
 Pastor James Richmond once again took up the call and became our interim pastor until June 2013.
 During this time, many itinerant speakers looked after the English ministry pulpit, as we continued to look for a full time pastor.
 In August of 2015, Pastor Steven Wee became the English Pastor.